MRS028/MRS028/README.md

-# Hi there 👋, I'm Sheikh Rifat
+# Hi there 👋, I'm Rifat
 ### Aspiring Developer | CSE Student | Innovator

 I am a **Computer Science and Engineering (CSE)** student with a vision to innovate and make a positive impact through technology.
 My dream is to become a leader who inspires and brings change by building software solutions that make the world a better place.